ddaawwiidd/sugarApp/README.md

 <strong>Here it is ... <a href="https://ddaawwiidd.github.io/sugarApp/">sugarApp</a>.</strong>

 <strong>sugarApp</strong> is very simple. </br>
-1. You put how much grams of sugar you have eaten,</br>
+1. You put how many grams of sugar you have eaten,</br>
 2. And you press <strong>Add</strong> button to save it.</br>

 Depending on your sugar consumption level <strong>sugarApp</strong> will cheer you or nag you.
-When the new day starts, you press <strong>New day</strong> button and your count start from zero again.
+When the new day starts, you press <strong>New day</strong> button and your count starts from zero again.

 <h4>Why</h4>